-&lt;sup>3 The timetable is extended only when the post-judgment request is appropriate.
+3 The timetable is extended only when the post-judgment request is appropriate.
 For example it is not proper to file a request for findings of fact and conclusions of law as to a summary judgment.
 See generally Ford v.
 City of Lubbock, 76 S.W.3d 795, 796 (Tex.
 App.-Amarillo 2002, no pet.).
 Therefore, a request for such findings and conclusions, even if timely filed, will not extend the appellate deadline.

-appeal must be filed within the later of (a) the period established for filing the notice of appeal or (b) 14 days after the filing of the notice of appeal.
+notice of appeal; or (b) 14 days after the filing of the first filed notice of appeal.
 TEX.
 R. APP.
 P. 26.1(d).